mariadb-corporation/MaxScale/Documentation/Upgrading/Upgrading-To-MaxScale-6.md

-# Upgrading MariaDB MaxScale from 2.5 to 2.6
+# Upgrading MariaDB MaxScale from 2.5 to 6

-This document describes possible issues when upgrading MariaDB MaxScale from version 2.5 to 2.6.
+This document describes possible issues when upgrading MariaDB MaxScale from version 2.5 to 6.

+Note that the versioning scheme has changed and that version 6 immediately follows version 2.5.
+Effectively, the non-changing `2.`-prefix has been dropped and henceforth at a major release, the _major_, instead of the _minor_ version number, will be bumped.
+So, MaxScale 6 will be followed by MaxScale 7.
+This change also affects how maintenance releases are versioned.
+For instance, 2.5.1, the first GA version of MaxScale 2.5, was followed by the maintenace release 2.5.2.
+6.1, the first GA version of MaxScale 6, will be followed by the maintenance release 6.2.

-For more information about MaxScale 2.6, refer to the [ChangeLog](../Changelog.md).
+For more information about MaxScale 6, refer to the [ChangeLog](../Changelog.md).

 Before starting the upgrade, any existing configuration files should be backed